JulianFeinauer/ditto-mqtt/blog/blog.md

  ## General Architecture

 [Figure 1](#figure_1) shows the general architecture of the setup.
 On the Edge we have a gateway running which communicates with the PLC to fetch the necessary data.
-The Gateway communicates with a (public) Vorto repository to fetch all informations and parameters to get the desired data.
-When data is aquired the Gateway forwards the data to a Ditto instance where it is then available via HTTP or WebSockets.
+The Gateway communicates with a (public) Vorto repository to fetch all information and parameters to get the desired data.
+When data is acquired the Gateway forwards the data to a Ditto instance where it is then available via HTTP or WebSockets.
 External Services can query the datasets there.

  ## Details

  ### The Model - Vorto

 In our scenario we expect the "Thing" to be some kind of machinery.
 To get a semantical description of the data we will collect, we need to have a semantic model of the machine, its properties and its features.
+[Eclipse Vorto](https://github.com/eclipse/vorto/) provides the framework for exactly that.
+Eclipse Vorto is an open source project for semantic modelling of IoT devices.
+The project consists of 3 main components:
+- a domain specific language - [Vortolang](https://github.com/eclipse/vorto/blob/development/docs/vortolang-1.0.md) - to describe the characteristics and capabilities of device models
+- a [repository](https://vorto.eclipse.org/) to edit, manage, version and distribute the Vorto models
+- [plugins](https://vorto.eclipse.org/#/generators) to transform Vorto models into different representations (e.g. JSON Schema, etc.), REST request templates (e.g. for Ditto)

-[Eclipse Vorto](https://vorto.eclipse.org/) provides the framework for exactly that.
-We describe the machine in an example vorto file:
+For our use case, we describe the machine in an example vorto file using Vortolang:

- *TODO Kevin: More Vorto Details here*

 ```
 vortolang 1.0
-namespace vorto.private.julian.demo.plc4x
+namespace org.apache.plc4x.examples
 version 1.0.0
 displayname "SimulatedPlcTwo"
 description "Functionblock for SimulatedPlcTwo"